acostade29/War/README.md

 ### ***Technologies Used***

-* ##### JavaScript
+* ##### Chajr 1.1.0
 * ##### HTML
 * ##### CSS
+* ##### JavaScript
 ***

 ### ***Getting Started***

 ##### Each player starts with half of the deck (26 cards).
-Begin each hand by hitting the 'Deal' button.
+Begin each hand by hitting the 'Flip' button.
 The player with the highest card wins the hand and is awarded the other players card.
 In the event of a tie, 3 additional cards are burned and a 4th is flipped.
 These cards are then evaluated and the player with the highest card wins *all* of the played cards.
 The game ends when one player has all 52 cards in the deck.
-##### The project can be viewed [here](https://mlackey9601.github.io/War/).
+##### The project was deployed on GitHub Pages and can be viewed [here](https://mlackey9601.github.io/War/).
 ***

 ### ***Screenshots***